English Under Pressure: How to Speak Fluently When the Stakes Are High

 English is the world’s most studied second language, but the way people learn it varies dramatically across cultures.
 From repetition-heavy classrooms in China to conversation-based lessons in Scandinavia, each nation approaches English according to its educational traditions, economic goals, and cultural values.
 Below is an in-depth look at how different countries teach and learn English in schools and universities.
+If you’re interested in culture-oriented sessions, book a crash course with me via this link.

 In China, English learning is deeply connected to academic achievement.
 Students begin studying English in primary school, and high-stakes exams like the Gaokao (national university entrance test) include an English component.